Center squeeze: First-preference plurality

 If we use a single-round of first-preference plurality (FPP) then $Z$ wins, with 35.9% of voters choosing them as their favorite.
 However, most voters considered $Z$ their least-favorite candidate, and almost two-thirds (63.1%) of the voters preferred $M$ to $Z$.

 Ranked-choice runoff (Alternative, Two-round)

 Ranked-choice voting (RCV) tries to address vote-splitting in FPP by replacing it with a series of FPP elections, with the loser being eliminated in each round.

 If we use RCV instead of FPP then the first round of the election is the same as the FPP election.
 But then $M$, because they have the least first preferences, is eliminated.
 Their votes are then reassigned to $A$ and $Z$, according to their ballot.
 In the second round, enough voters who preferred $M$ as their first choice took $A$ as their second choice and $A$ wins the election.
 RCV thus fails to have a substantial moderating impact, instead only causing a swing from one extreme to the other.

 Real-world occurrences

+1991 Louisiana gubernatorial election

+Buddy Roemer was squeezed out of the election, leaving corrupt Edwin Edwards and white supremacist David Duke in the runoff.